 Every woman has a piece of jewellery that she loves.
 Which woman doesn’t love jewellery?
 It doesn’t have to be diamond encrusted or worth thousands of dollars.
 In fact, the most treasured pieces are the ones that hold a sentimental value.
 Maybe it was a piece that you have spend years saving up for?
 Or a pair of earrings passed down by your grandmother?
 Your engangement ring that brings back memories of his proposal to you?
 Its not the price tag behind a piece of jewellery that matters but rather the story that it holds.

-Many women in history were known to have pieces of jewellery that they have adorn and loved which are now worth millions on ebay or are encased in museums for us to admire.
-One of these women was Jacqueline Kennedy who had an extensive collection of beautiful priceless and some personalized jewelery designed by the worlds most talented jewelers (Van Cleef and Arpels!) that connected contries and some that told of the love her husbands had for her.
-She even has a website of the history behind her jewellery and orders for a authorized replicated piece – Jackie’s Jewelry.
+Many women in history were known to have pieces of jewellery that they have adorn and loved which are now worth millions on eBay or are encased in museums for us to admire.
+One of these women was Jacqueline Kennedy who had an extensive collection of beautiful priceless and some personalized jewellery designed by the worlds most talented jewellers (Van Cleef and Arpels!) that connected countries and some that told of the love her husbands had for her.

-So inspired by her exquiste taste and her jaw-dropping collection, I decided to show case some of my most treasued pieces as well.
+So inspired by her exquisite taste and her jaw-dropping collection, I decided to show case some of my most treasured pieces as well.
 Yes, my jewels are laughable if they ever had to sit beside Jackie’s but they are priceless to me.

 The Yves Saint Laurent Arty Ring